Best May Dividend Paying Stocks

 So pull out that bottle of Clorox Clean-Up.
 Clean your countertops.
 And collect your Clorox dividends.

 Next up, Hormel.
 One of the best stocks that pay dividends.
-And the first of 2 Dividend Kings on our list.
+And the second of 3 Dividend Kings on today’s list.

 - Stock symbol: HRL